 Acid reflux is a persistent disease that occurs when your food duct becomes irritated from bile or stomach acid backs up into it.
 Is there a connection between acid reflux and diabetes?
 Yes there is.
-But first, what is acid relflux disease?
+But first, what is acid reflux disease?
 This is also known as GERD (gastroesophageal reflux disease).
-It is something that is common in people but increases with age.

-How is acid reflux and diabetes related?
-This is something that I will discuss shortly.
-First, I just wanted to go over the basics of this scary, annoying, and uncomfortable condition.
+First, I just want to go over the basics of this scary, annoying, and uncomfortable condition.
 I’ve had indigestion before as I’m sure every human being has had at some point in their life.
-I will cover everything from the symptoms, avoiding, treating, and more about GERD.
+I will try and cover everything from the symptoms, avoiding, treating, and more about GERD.

 There can be multiple factors involved that affect GERD.
 So what these “factors” do is help to aid in relaxing or weakening the lower esophageal sphincter (a ring of muscle which surrounds and acts as a guard to open or close an opening or tube to the openings of the stomach.

 Eating garlic and onions, tomatoes and citrus fruits, which are acidic, spicy foods, chocolate, anything minty, fried and fatty foods drinking alcohol, coffee, energy drinks, colas and teas, just to name a few.

 I think we’ve all been guilty of eating too close to bedtime, eating too fast, and overeating at meal time.
 Don’t eat within a few hours of bedtime to give your stomach time to empty out and time enough for the production of acid to lessen.